manwar/theweeklychallenge/content/blog/github-actions.md

 Then there are basically two left: `on` and `jobs`

-The following sections would address the two top-level keys.
+The following sections would address the two top-level required keys.

 <br>